mohamedaliznidi/the-book-of-bugs-n-charms/react/component-libraries/shadcn-ecosystem/origin-ui.md

 ---
 description: >-
-  Complete guide to Origin UI - a massive, free collection of React/Tailwind components and full-page layouts following shadcn conventions.
-Learn component categories, layout templates, and integration patterns for building modern applications.
+  Complete grimoire for Origin UI - a massive, free collection of React/Tailwind enchantments and full-page mystical layouts following shadcn conventions.
+Master enchantment categories, mystical layout templates, and integration patterns for building modern mystical applications.

+theme: "magic"
 ---

-# Origin UI
+# Origin UI - The Comprehensive Layout Mastery

-## Introduction
+## The Ancient Knowledge

 Origin UI is a massive, free collection of React/Tailwind components and full-page layouts that follow the shadcn conventions.
 It's entirely open-source and covers everything from basic UI widgets to complete layout templates, organized by component type with dozens of examples each.